Susan Almy

 Susan W. Almy (born March 28, 1946) is a Democratic member of the New Hampshire House of Representatives, representing the Grafton 13th District since 1996.
 As of 2008, she also chairs the board of directors of the New Hampshire Civil Liberties Union, the local affiliate of the American Civil Liberties Union.

 Biography

-Almy received a BA from Swarthmore College in 1968; and a MA (1969) and PhD from Stanford University in 1974.
+Almy received a BA from Swarthmore College in 1968; and a MA (1969) and PhD in anthropology from Stanford University in 1974.
 Before starting her tenure in the state house, Almy was an International Agricultural Researcher.

 Political positions

 Same-sex marriage

 Susan Almy has consistently voted in favor of same-sex marriage.
 In 2009, Almy voted in favor of bills such as 'Legalizing Same-Sex Marriage', 'Prohibiting Gender Identity Discrimination', and 'Religious Choice in Performing Marriage Ceremonies'.
 In 2010, she voted to kill several pieces of legislation against same-sex marriage, such as 'Repealing Same-Sex Marriage'.
 On the New Hampshire State Legislative Election 2010 Political Courage Test, Almy has stated that she does not believe marriage should only be between a man and a woman, and that New Hampshire should continue to grant marriage licenses to same-sex couples.